fgassert/responsive-app/README.md

 mypanel.hide()		// Hide the panel
 ```

 Subpanels default to hidden and need to be manually shown with `mypanel.show()`.
-In addition, they are automatically hidden when the screen mode or current panel changes (except on IE 8).
+In addition, they are automatically hidden when the screen mode or current panel changes (Except on IE 8).